T. T. Paterson: Family

+Career

-In the 1930s Paterson participated in several Arctic expeditions, during which time collected many string figures, leading to his 1949 article, "Eskimo String Figures and Their Origin," Acta Arctica 3:1-98.
+In the 1930s, Paterson participated in several Arctic expeditions, during which time he collected many string figures, leading to his 1949 article, "Eskimo String Figures and Their Origin," Acta Arctica 3:1-98.
 He also participated in expeditions to East Africa, India, Greenland and Northern Canada.

-In 1937 he was elected a Fellow of the Royal Society of Edinburgh.
+In 1937, he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Thomas James Jehu, Gordon Childe, James Pickering Kendall, and Thomas Matthew Finlay.

 A trouble-shooter for the Royal Air Force during the Second World War, after which he studied industrial relations in the British National Coal Board in detail.

 While at the University of Glasgow in the Department of Social and Economic Research he founded Methectics, now Methexis.
 He then transferred to the University of Strathclyde and built its School of Administration to the largest in Europe.
 He spent time researching in South Africa before moving to Canada.

+Death

 He died on 9 April 1994 at Lions Gate Hospital in Vancouver in Canada.